telerik/maui-docs/controls/navigationview/getting-started.md

 }
 ```

->important For the NavigationView Getting Started example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}).
+> For the NavigationView Getting Started example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}).

 ## Additional Resources